naveeramesh/clock_app/README.md

      3. Reset
      4. Continue
 - Once you set the alarm at the particular time you get the alarm notification.
-- You can also cancel the alarm which you have setted earlier.
+- You can also cancel the alarm which you had set earlier.
-- Statemanagement - Provider
+- State management - Provider

 ## Screenshots
 <p align ="center">